ddinu/observable/README.rst

 Quick start
 -----------

-The library is header-only; just copy the ``include/observable`` directory into your include path and you're set.
+The library is header-only and has no dependencies; just copy the ``include/observable`` directory into your include path and you're set.

 Observable properties (member values):